adamjbrowner/CV/README.md

 + **Self-driven learner** - You don't get through three years of university, one year of masters and 12 weeks of a coding bootcamp without picking up the ability to teach yourself a thing or too.
 Whilst part of Makers Academy, I also strived to learn new languages and technologies, even if it meant doing things the "hard" way.

-+ **Creativity** - As a keen musician, I have been trained in finding new approaches to problems.
-Being creative has allowed me approach problems within coding not only from a problem-solving perspective, but also in terms of design more towards the front-end.

-### Dedication
++ **Creativity** -

-Having previously worked as a musician, I'm acutely aware that it takes a lot of dedication in order to be good at something.
++ **Dedication** - Having previously worked as a musician, I'm acutely aware that it takes a lot of dedication in order to be good at something.
 This has translated well into preparing for Web Development.
-Jumping into the world of programming isn't easy but with dedication it;s possible
+Jumping into the world of programming wasn't easy, but with dedication I was able to progress fast, and pick up things quickly.

 ### Communication